 Edit DualShock 4 Controller Registry Entry

-In most case, the above fixes should resolve any problems and allow DS4 Windows to detect the controller.
-In the unlikely case that they haven’t, we resort to the most technical fix in our list; editing the registry entry for the DualShock 4 controller.
+In most cases, the above fixes should work through any problems and allow DS4 Windows to detect the controller.
+In the unlikely case that they haven’t, we resort to the most technical fix in our list: editing the registry entry for the DualShock 4 controller.

 - At this point, you can either continue or open up Notepad and paste the entries there for safekeeping.